cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * The calls to `Encap` and `Decap` are replaced with calls to `AuthEncap` and `AuthDecap`.
-* The initiator public key is added to the context string used as the `info` input to the KDF
+* The initiator public key is added to the context string

 Obviously, this variant can only be used with a KEM that provides `AuthEncap()` and `AuthDecap()` procuedures.